Chapter 9: Back in action

 Yoruichi frowned, clearly not liking the idea, but surprisingly enough Nel backed him up on this one.
 "I agree with Grimm-kun, Yoruichi-san.
 We've already made it this far, and in a worst-case scenario it's still three-to-one.
 At the very least, we should be able to escape if he does show up.
 He's powerful, but all three of us are faster than he is."

 The only reason Grimmjow hadn't violently murdered her yet for using that bloody annoying nickname again was that he might get to blow something up thanks to her input.
 While murder would definitely be much more gratifying than just blowing up the barrier, it would also result in his head being torn from his body by means of a violent explosion.
-It was probably for the best if he held off on killing her, at least until he got rid of the collar around his neck.
+It was probably for the best if he held off on killing her, at least until he got rid of the collar.

 "You do have a point," Yoruichi finally admitted to Grimmjow's elation.
 She sighed, accepting that this was really the only thing they could do aside from giving up, and held out her arm toward the invisible dome.
 "Let's do this, then."
 Blue flames appeared in her open palm.